LucaVaccari/nl-chat/README.md

 - connection does not end and does not establish after an error
 - Try to implement a command interface on the server
 - Change server error to server information
-- Clear/update last message when removing it
+- Clear/update last message when removing it TEST TEST TEST TEST
-- (User colors)
+- User colors TEST TEST TEST TEST TEST
 - (Allow changing username)
 - (Send images)